DHFiallo/GoblinTowerGame/README.md

 v1.
 The original
 v2.
 Added ability for player to add name and some flavor text v3.
 Removed bug that creating a new character ended up making 2.
-Allow player to now choose whether to attack or defend instead of automating.
+Allow player to now choose whether to attack or defend instead of automating. v4.
+Added level up/stat allocation feature.
+Also changed how stats were stored so to increment them correctly.